Practice Pending Admission

 - Have submitted an application for admission by examination, re-examination, or UBE score transfer1; and

 - Move to Tennessee and begin employment or open an office prior to approval for licensing and admission to the bar of Tennessee

 may provide legal services in this jurisdiction during the pendency of the application for admission but for no more than 365 days under certain circumstances.
 Please see Rule 7, Section 10.07 and Policy P-5.01 for complete details.
 An attorney licensed in another U.S. jurisdiction who will be seeking admission to Tennessee by examination, or re-examination, and who moves to Tennessee during a time that applications for admission by examination or re-examination are not open, may register for practice pending admission provided that the attorneys submits the application for admission1 within 5 business days of the opening date of applications for admission by examination.
 Applications for examination are open March 1 - May 20 and October 1 - December 20.

 The Application to Register for Practice Pending Admission can be found in the forms at the bottom of this page.
 Submit the completed form and the $40 fee by check or money order3 via U.S. mail to:Tennessee Board of Law Examiners 511 Union Street, Suite 525 Nashville, TN, 37219 ______________________________________________________________________________

 Applicants who change jobs or supervisors must submit an application to re-register under 10.04 or 10.07 and pay the fee3 of $25.
 The form can be found at the bottom of this page.

 1See Board Policies and Procedures P-5.01 and P-10.04 for Application and Registration requirements.

-2 The TBLE does not accept credit cards for Practice Pending Admission Registration Applications at this time.
+3 The TBLE does not accept credit cards for Practice Pending Admission Registration Applications.
 Please be sure to clearly mark your name and NCBE number on the check or money order; you may pay in cash in person.